DIG-Kaust/MLgeoscience/docs/lectures/3_gradopt.md

 # Gradient-based optimization
-After reviewing some of the basic concepts of linear algebra that we will be using during this course, we are now in a position to start our journey in the field of *learning algorithms*.
+After reviewing some of the basic concepts of linear algebra and probability that we will be using during this course, we are now in a position to start our journey in the field of *learning algorithms*.

 Any learning algorithm, no matter its level of complexity, is composed of 4 key elements:

 **Dataset**: a collection of many examples (sometimes referred to as samples of data points) that represents the experience we wish our machine learning algorithm to learn from.
 More speficically, the dataset is defined as: